EyasuTeshome/shifttracker/orientation/mod-0-meet-your-second-partner-and-get-ready-to-code-together.md

 # Meet your Second Learning Partner and Get Ready to Code Together

 ## 🛑 What time is it?
-This activity takes places AFTER the midday break.
+NOTE: This activity takes places AFTER the midday break.
 You should not do this activity before 1pm UTC+1 as the system needs to first assign you a NEW partner.
 You will NOT see a new partner if you do this activity before 12pm UTC+1.
 If you're done with all your morning activities, go ahead and take a break now until 1pm UTC+1.

 ## Learning objectives